Family Law

 An individual called to testify at a trial and who is specially trained or has technical expertise in a particular field of knowledge who can offer an “expert” opinion regarding a particular subject.
 This witness is allowed to offer their opinion as to that particular matter.

-Oregon has a law known as the “Family Abuse Prevention Act.”
-“FAPA” is short for this Act.
-While the law is more-complex than this definition would imply, it basically allows a person to obtain an Order from the court prohibiting the other party from contacting the party, coming within a specified distance of the party, or going to one or more locations frequented by the party, such as school, work, or home.
-It generally requires that the party applying for the “FAPA” have been subject to abuse within the last 180 days, that the abuse either caused the person harm or placed the person in imminent fear of serious bodily injury, and that the applicant remains in continuing fear of harm in the future.
-It is only available against certain persons, including, but not limited to, spouses, persons you have co-habited with, persons you are related to by blood or marriage, as well as some others.
+The FAPA is an Oregon law that allows a person to obtain an order from the court prohibiting another person from contacting them, coming within a specified distance of them, or going to one or more locations frequented by them, such as school, work, or home.
+A FAPA order generally requires that the person applying for the order have been subject to abuse within the last one-hundred and eighty (180) days, that the abuse either caused the person harm or placed the person in imminent fear of serious bodily injury, and that the applicant remains in continuing fear of harm in the future.
+A FAPA order is only available against certain persons, including spouses, persons you have been sexually intimate with, persons you are related to by blood or marriage, and some others.

 Fee Agreement

-This is a contract between me as your attorney, and you, outlining the terms of our agreement.
+This is a contract between the attorney and client.
 It generally sets forth the amount of the retainer, the hourly rate, billing expectations, and other general terms applying to the attorney-client relationship.

 Financial Statement